 Instead of being straightforward, they make excuses or dance around the truth.

-They strive to avoid something they find unpleasant; instead of being honest, they offer partial truths or deflect.
+They strive to avoid anything they find unpleasant; instead of being honest, they offer partial truths or deflect.
 It could be that the avoidant liar is evading conflict or doesn’t want to complete a particular task.
 Maybe they don’t want to be judged.
 Instead of being straightforward, they make excuses or dance around the truth.

 For example, the avoidant liar who opts out of a family dinner because they can’t stand their mother-in-law pleads a migraine.
 Or the avoidant liar who oversleeps and is late to work tells their boss they got a flat tire.
-And the avoidant liar who drunkenly spills red wine on your white carpet blames it on the dog.
+And the avoidant liar who drunkenly spills red wine on the white carpet blames it on the dog.

-Avoidant liars are frustrating because they don’t say what they mean; you can never be sure if you’re getting the truth, a half truth, or a made-up excuse.
+Avoidant liars are frustrating because they often don’t say what they mean; you can never be sure if you’re getting the truth, a half truth, or a made-up excuse.

 6. The impressive liar

 They aim to impress.
-This person may not see themselves as a liar; they may not even realize they’re being deceitful.
+This person might not see themselves as a liar; they may not even realize they’re being deceitful.
 They fabricate to gain the approval of others.
 They may stretch the truth to make a story a bit funnier.
-They could fake a feeling to seem more self-assured than they are.
+They fake a feeling to seem more self-assured than they are.